valora-inc/docs/docs/hooks/overview.md

 result, and Valora uses the results to extend it's default behavior.

-Currently all hooks need to be approved by a Valora engineer before being avaliable to users in the Valora wallet.
+Currently all hooks need to be approved by a Valora engineer before being available to users in the Valora wallet.
 Please contact us if you're interested in developing a hook and haven't chatted with us yet.